NaveenVinayakS/naveenvinayak.github.io/README.md

 <b>Entity Extraction</b> \
 <b>Natural Language Processing</b> \
 <b>Goal:</b> \
-<p>The Aim to develop a model that identifies all Key information extraction on medical documents and identity patient name for extracting all information about patient from database.</p>
+The Aim to develop a model that identifies all Key information extraction on medical documents and identity patient name for extracting all information about patient from database.

 - bing impact project 2!